AlphaCode-Technologies/qbit/README.md

-# alpha-elements
+# Alpha-Elements

-Komodo Design System and UI library
+## Description

+This is a React UI library built as part of the design system for the "Komodo" platform.